-There are thousands, maybe millions, of people from all over the world working in American companies.
-Many of them are highly educated, highly motivated, and highly valuable human assets, to their colleagues, their companies, and the shareholders of those companies.
+There are millions of people from all over the world and from every corner of this country working in our North American companies, and in companies all over the world–companies that use English as the global language of business.
+Many of the people are highly educated, highly motivated, and highly valuable human assets–to their colleagues, their companies, and the shareholders of those companies.

 A portion of them have a problem—a pebble in their shoe, really—that could keep them from climbing the career ladder, delivering their full potential to their employers, and earning the rewards and recognition they deserve.
-And the problem is this: they are hard to understand when they speak.
+And the problem is this: their voice and speech make it hard for them to be understood.

-Accent reduction is not really an accurate term, or a valid goal.
-The foreign speaker will always have her native accent because it is the music of her native culture.
+First, accent reduction is not really an accurate term, or a valid goal.
+The foreign or regional speaker will always have her native accent because it is the music of her native culture.
 It will not go away, and she does not want it surgically removed or reduced.
 Nor do we.
 What she can do is learn to make the particular English sounds that are difficult for her by learning how to place her tongue, lips, palate and jaw in the proper position.

 But that is not enough.
 He will be understood when he uses the full strength of his vocal instrument in combination with his improved diction.
 His voice is a wind instrument, and he must learn to play it as best he can—with the full strength of his breath, and the clear stops of his vowels and consonants.

-Voice and speech training can have a measurable impact on the clarity of students’ speech, on their confidence, and on the comprehension of listeners.
-The process we have developed at Sims Wyeth & Co. includes accent reduction because it increases vocal variety in addition to improving enunciation and other interpersonal communication skills.
+Voice and speech training can have a measurable impact on the clarity of a person’s speech, on their confidence, and on the comprehension of listeners.
+We say that our process addresses the whole voice because it includes accent reduction, production of sound, vocal variety, and improved enunciation.

 Hire Sims Wyeth & Co. to improve your team’s leadership skills, presentation skills, voice, speech, and speech writing.
 We’ll help with stage fright, body language, presentation structure & strategy, persuasive speaking, and PowerPoint so you’ll look and sound your best.